Hasan082/Django-deploy-ci-cd-github-action/README.md

-# Prime Academy Django API Deployment Guide
+# Django API Deployment Guide on VPS

 This documentation provides step-by-step instructions for deploying the Prime Academy Django API on a production server.